Chalastra ochrea: Taxonomy

 It was first described by George Howes in 1911 from specimens collected at Woodhaugh Gardens in Dunedin in February and April and named Selidosema ochrea.
 In 1919 Edward Meyrick, thinking he was describing a new species, named this species Selidosema prototoxa.
 George Hudson described and illustrated S. ochrea in his 1928 book The butterflies and moths of New Zealand.
+In 1939 Hudson discussed and illustrated the larvae of this species under the name Selidosema prototoxa.
 In 1988 John S. Dugdale placed this species in the genus Chalastra.
 He placed this species in that genus as it was included by Meyrick in Selidosema, and had "a reduced, rounded uncus and no spinose process on the disc of the valva".
 In the same publication Dugdale synonymised Selidosema prototoxa with C. ochrea as he argued that the genitalia were indistinguishable between specimens of S. prototoxa and C. ochrea.
 He also argued that the specimens in the New Zealand Arthropod Collection showed intergradation of the two colour forms.
-This placement and synonimising was accepted in the New Zealand Inventory of Biodiversity.
+This placement and synonymising was accepted in the New Zealand Inventory of Biodiversity.
 The male holotype specimen is held at the Natural History Museum, London.

 Description

 The larvae of this species is brown coloured with distinctive markings.

+Hudson described the larvae of this species (under the name Selidosema prototoxa) as follows:

-Hudson described the species as follows:
+Hudson described the adults of this species as follows: